spontus/arch-wireless/README.md

     #comment lines with #
     #coffee cafe
 ```
-5.
-   add your authentication-details to `/etc/wpa_supplicant.conf`, see https://wiki.archlinux.org/index.php/WPA_supplicant for instructions

-   or

-   run the `addessid` script to be greeted with an interactive way to add a network to `/etc/essids/` and `/etc/wpa_supplicant.conf`
+5. run the `addessid` script to be greeted with an interactive way to add a network to `/etc/essids/` and `/etc/wpa_supplicant.conf` or add your authentication-details manually to `/etc/wpa_supplicant.conf`, see https://wiki.archlinux.org/index.php/WPA_supplicant for instructions

 6. open `rc.conf` with your favorite editor, eg `sudo vim /etc/rc.conf`
 7. Paste this somewhere in the file, preferably below the `NETWORKS`-section